 This is a non-profit, interdisciplinary professional and educational organization devoted to transgender health.
 Its mission is to promote evidence based care, education, research, advocacy, public policy, and respect in transgender health.
 Its professional, supporting, and student members engage in clinical and academic research to develop evidence-based medicine and strive to promote a high quality of care for transsexual, transgender, and gender-nonconforming individuals internationally.

-LGBTQ hotlines—listening, information, and support for people of all ages
+LGBTQ hotlines—listening, information, and support for people

 The GLBT Helpline: 888.340.GLBT (888.340.4528)